Richard42Graham/WLED-Lion/instructions/instructions.md

 ## Flash firmware to ESP
 - Download the latest [WLED ESP01 binary](https://github.com/Aircoookie/WLED//releases/latest)
-- Plug a ESP01 into the programmer
+- Plug an ESP01 into the programmer
-- Insert programmer into a USB-A port
+- Insert the programmer into a USB-A port

 The flashing command is similar for all operating systems with a few variances